 Co-Founder, Board President and Executive Director of Parenting for Non-Violence.
-She has an MA in Family Ministry and Faith Formation from Dominican University and coordinates various types of family life and human concerns initiatives throughout Chicago.
-She directs the P4NV program, building community capacity for holistic education in the Archdiocese of Chicago, engaging families and communities from diverse backgrounds.
+She has an MA in Family Ministry and Faith Formation from Dominican University and coordinates various types of violence prevention initiatives throughout Chicago.
+She directs the P4NV program plans and budgets, collaborates with diverse sites to offer our programs, and organizes professional training for facilitators and mentors.
+She has worked to build community capacity for holistic education the Archdiocese of Chicago, engaging families and communities from diverse backgrounds.
 She has 20+ years of experience as a senior-level manager with the Federal Aviation Administration & Lockheed Martin in program management and planning.
-Teresa is the parent of 4 children and 9 grandchildren.

 Rosemary O’Connor White

-Co-Founder of Parenting for Non-Violence, has a BA Mundelein College and MPS in Learning Disabilities, Manhattanville, has pursued a career in a variety of teaching situations, most recently in private practice where she specializes in teaching students challenged with dyslexia.
-She is former president of the Illinois Branch of the International Dyslexia Association, and current Board Advisor, volunteer case manager at PHD, a counseling center for pregnant women and mothers of children under the age of three, chapter co-coordinator of Lincolnshire chapter of CHADD, a national organization that serves persons and families affected by ADHD.
+Co-Founder, Secretary and the Director of Donor Relations.
+BA Mundelein College and MPS in Learning Disabilities, Manhattanville, has pursued a career in a variety of teaching situations, most recently in private practice where she specializes in teaching students challenged with dyslexia.
+She is a past president of the Illinois Branch of the International Dyslexia Association and has continued to serve on their Advisory Board.
 Her knowledge of parenting skills are a result of raising 4 children, being a facilitator of discussion for the STEP (Systematic Training for Effective Parenting) program, and being a certified instructor for Common Sense Parenting.

 Sheila M. Mickus

+Treasurer, directs the fiscal responsibilities for P4NV.
 MBA University of Chicago, was first employed by Armour and Co. in the Operations Research Dept., subsequently as an independent contractor in computer programming for Kraft Foods.
-After raising two children, Mrs Mickus returned to the work force where she designed and implemented a Billing and Accounts Receivable System for Modern Management Methods.
-When her husband founded a Labor Relations Consulting Firm, Raymond F. Mickus Associates in 1980, Mrs Mickus did all the Accounting, Systems Design and Billing for the firm until the firm was sold in 2004.
+After raising two children, Mrs. Mickus returned to the work force where she designed and implemented a Billing and Accounts Receivable System for Modern Management Methods.
+When her husband founded a Labor Relations Consulting Firm, Raymond F. Mickus Associates in 1980, Mrs. Mickus did all the Accounting, Systems Design and Billing for the firm until the firm was sold in 2004.
 Currently, she volunteers as income tax preparer for low income individuals in Chicago and suburbs and serves on the Board of Advisors of Catholic Charities of the Archdiocese of Chicago.